 hen you’re living on MOUNTAIN TIME, opportunities for family fun are limited only by one’s imagination.

-Converse County is home to one of the nation’s first traveler destinations.
-Ayres Natural Bridge, located between Douglas and Glenrock, was a spot of reprieve for immigrants along the Oregon Trail beginning in the mid-1880s.
+The Douglas area is home to one of the nation’s first traveler destinations.
+Ayres Natural Bridge, just a short drive west, was a spot of reprieve for immigrants along the Oregon Trail beginning in the mid-1880s.
 A natural rock archway spans LaPrele Creek resulting in unmatched views.
-A park including picnic tables, sand volleyball pits, playgrounds, hiking trails, a campground and a beautiful fishing hole, now surrounds Natural Bridge.
+Today the area is managed as a park and includes picnic tables, playground equipment, hiking trails, a nice fishing hole, camping and ample scenery.
 It’s the perfect place for a little rest and relaxation!

 Opportunities for family fun are equally abundant within the Douglas community.
-The local parks department oversees 176 acres of parks, cemeteries and pathways.
-Sports fields, a skate park and modern playground equipment are part of this well-kept and safe community feature.
+The local parks department oversees 176 acres of parks.
 In addition to seven traditional parks, Douglas boasts a community pathway following the course of the North Platte River.
 A sidewalk marks the trail from start to finish, enabling users to walk, jog, rollerblade or bicycle the route known as Heritage Trail.

-The Wyoming State Fairgrounds, located in the heart of Douglas, draw many events to town.
-Each June the grounds host the Wyoming State High School Rodeo Finals.
+The Wyoming State Fairgrounds, located in the heart of Douglas, draws many events to town.
 Each August the Wyoming State Fair and Rodeo is held on the grounds featuring night shows, a carnival, special exhibits and fun along the fairway.